-Your doctor may decrease your dose of cabozantinib (Cometriq) or tell you to stop taking the medication for a time or permanently if you experience serious side effects.
+Your doctor may decrease your dose of cabozantinib (Cometriq) or permanently or temporarily stop your treatment if you experience serious side effects.
 Be sure to talk to your doctor about how you are feeling during your treatment with cabozantinib (Cometriq).

 The length of your treatment depends on how well you respond to the medication and the side effects you experience.
 Continue to take cabozantinib (Cometriq) even if you feel well.
 Do not stop taking cabozantinib (Cometriq) without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking cabozantinib (Cometriq),